With a vaudeville twist, Centre College’s DramaCentre presents Twelfth Night by William Shakespear

 Reading University sprawls 300 leafy acres and is a quick 25-minute train ride from London.
 The university is known for its academic excellence and the professionalism of its Visiting Student Office, which organizes inexpensive and frequent trips to Edinburgh, Stonehenge, and other area destinations.

-• The same as studying in Danville, plus a $375 non-refundable deposit/surcharge and airfare.
-This amount includes a $15 carbon mitigation fee, but does not include the $20 cost of the required Travel Clinic that all Centre students going abroad must attend.
+The same as studying in Danville, plus a $375 non-refundable deposit/surcharge and airfare.
+This amount includes a $15 carbon mitigation fee, but does not include the $20 cost of the required travel medicine presentation that all Centre students going abroad must attend.
 If you have great financial need, you may qualify for additional help from the Davidson Fund.

 You will live in single or double rooms, each with its own washbasin, telephone, and computer port.
 There is a small kitchen for every eight rooms, and students are not segregated by gender or year.
 You will take your meals, compete on intramural teams, and have social events with the 250-300 other students in your residence hall.
 So that visiting students make friends with British and other international students, Reading typically does not house all students from an American institution on the same hall but, rather, spreads them out.

 Students select three or four courses totaling 25 ETCS hours (translating into either 12 or 13 Centre hours) from those available across many departments.
+Students should be flexible in selecting courses and should not assume that a particular class will be offered, or offered at a time that works with the student’s other selected courses, during the time they are in Reading.
 The Reading term is 11 weeks long; typically, a course may have two lectures a week, occasional individual meetings with the professor, two papers, and some kind of final examination—although this regime will vary widely depending on the course and department.
 Students may not use a Reading English course as their required English junior seminar.
+Official course registration takes place after students arrive in Reading.

 Deadlines & Requirements

-• The application process will be discussed during the three campus-wide informational meetings on November 21, November 29, and January 5.
-Students will apply online at https://aegis.centre.edu/fmi/webd/#StudyAbroadApp.
+• The application process will be discussed during the three campus-wide informational meetings on November 13, November 28, and January 9.

-• Pay your non-refundable deposit of $375 at the Cashier’s office in Boles Hall by March 15 to reserve your spot.
+•Selected students should pay their non-refundable study abroad surcharge payment of $375 at the Cashier’s office in Boles Hall by March 9 to reserve their spot.

-Spring 2018 students fly out of the States on Wednesday, February 7, 2018, and arrive in England the following morning (Thursday), where (and when) the program formally begins.
-There is a five-day break for optional individual travel from Wednesday, March 21, through Sunday, March 25, coinciding with the end of Centre’s spring break.
-Students will remain in London for academic activities and possible excursions except for the 5-day spring break and the weekends of March 3-4, March 17-18, and April 7-8.
-After exactly 11 weeks, the program ends in London on the morning of Thursday, April 26.
-Students may fly out of London on April 26 or choose to travel in the U.K. and/or Europe on their own after April 26 and fly back later from London, Paris, Rome, Frankfurt, or wherever.
+Students fly out of the States on Wednesday, February 6, 2019, and arrive in England the following morning (Thursday), when the program formally begins.
+There is a five-day break for optional individual travel from Wednesday, March 20, through Sunday, March 24.
+Students will remain in London for academic activities and possible excursions except for the 5-day spring break and the weekends of February 23-24, March 9-10, and April 6-7.
+After exactly 11 weeks, the program ends in London on the morning of Thursday, April 25.
+Students may fly out of London on April 25 or choose to travel in the U.K. and/or Europe on their own after April 25 and fly back later from London, Paris, Rome, Frankfurt, or wherever.

-The same as studying in Danville, plus a $375 non-refundable deposit/surcharge and airfare.
-This includes a $15 carbon mitigation fee, but does not include the $20 cost of the Travel Clinic that all students studying abroad must attend.
+The same as studying in Danville, plus a $375 non-refundable study abroad surcharge payment and airfare.
+This includes a $15 carbon mitigation fee, but does not include the $20 cost of the travel medicine presentation that all students studying abroad must attend.
 Centre pays for a few group meals and the required class excursions on some Wednesdays and weekends.
 On arrival, students will be given pounds Sterling to buy their initial groceries and to purchase an initial Oyster card for use on the bus/tube/light rail lines in zones 1 and 2.

 • In addition, students select three of the following five courses: